hanstxu/bash.exe/README.md

 Visual Studio project.
 You can then paste them into **C:\Windows** or **C:\Windows\System32** so that they can be run anywhere in the command prompt.

+This is a low-priority project so I'll work on it when I have free time.

 ## Progress

 Implemented ls.exe without options